 So with digital transformation high on the agenda of General Counsel and legal operators, it becomes crucial to have a plan when adopting new technology and partnering with new vendors.

-What is a platform approach?
+What is a workspace approach?

 When adopting new technology, you can find different software solutions to different isolated problems you’re trying to solve – these are often called ‘point’ solutions.
 By ‘bandaid-ing’ individual issues, such as using one vendor for document storage, another for contract management, and another for spend management, you don’t necessarily receive value beyond just the tool itself.